apoc64/qs_rails/README.md

 # Quantified Self

 This app provides a Rails based backend for a calorie tracking app.
-The frontend is deployed at http://meek-worm.surge.sh/index.html, with this backend at, https://fathomless-beach-36935.herokuapp.com/
+The frontend is deployed at http://meek-worm.surge.sh/index.html, with this backend at, https://fathomless-beach-36935.herokuapp.com/.
+The frontend repo is: https://github.com/apoc64/qs_frontend.
+Please note, that the frontend will require changes to the baseURL variable in order to point to a different backend location.

 ## Ruby version
 This app uses: